BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ### Retrieve the Value(s)

-If we wanted to just retrieve the txid for the two UTXOs, we need to `jq` to the .vin key-value, then to its 0th array, then to that array's .txid key-value.
-Then do the same with the 1st.
+Assume that we know exactly how this transaction is constructed: we know that it uses two UTXOs as input.
+To retrieve the txid for the two UTXOs, we could `jq` to the .vin key-value, then to its 0th array, then to that array's .txid key-value.
+Then we could do the same with the 1st array.
 Easy:
 ```
 $ usedtxid1=$(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[0] | .txid')
 $ echo $usedtxid1